hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

     }
 }
 ```
-Since this file can see all of the modules, it's tasked with registering a new factory closure with `accountLoader` that provides an actual instance of `AccountLoader` from ModuleB.
+Since this file can see all of the modules, it's tasked with registering a new factory closure for `accountLoader` that provides the actual instance of `AccountLoader` from ModuleB.

-And... that's it.
+And … that's it.
 Prior to the first resolution Factory will call `autoRegister` in order to setup everything needed for the application to run.

 ## Optionals